How Long Does It Take to Recover from a Ransomware Attack?

 The effectiveness of the decryption key is related to whether it can successfully decrypt all the data encrypted during the ransomware attack.
 If the decryption key is ineffective, the organization may not be able to recover all the encrypted data, resulting in some data loss.

-Moreover, cybercriminals may provide a decryption key that works only partially or provide a decryption key that contains malware or other malicious code that could result in further damage to the system.
+Moreover, cybercriminals may provide a decryption key that works only partially or contain malware or other malicious code that could further damage the system.
 Therefore, DO NOT PAY THE RANSOM.

 To mitigate the risk of ineffective decryption keys, organizations should always consider having backups of all important data before a ransomware attack, even if backups themselves may be vulnerable to attack.
 For this reason, make sure to keep your backups safe.